mtlynch/mtlynch.io/content/book-reports/antiracist/index.md

 ## Key Takeaways

 {{<notice type="info">}}
-Usually, I use the "Key Takeaways" section to share the lessons from the book that I'm applying to my life.
+Usually, the "Key Takeaways" section summarizes the lessons from the book that I'm applying to my life.

 This book is different in that I disagree with many of the author's points, but I find them helpful to keep in mind as another perspective to consider or to understand terms when reading about race theory elsewhere.
 {{</notice>}}

 ### Racist vs. antiracist